 Bunions are a condition that we see often at New England Foot & Ankle Specialists.
 The bony protuberance forms on the outside of the base of the big toe as a result of the big toe moving out of place and toward the second toe.
 As the bunion grows larger, it causes increasing friction and irritation from footwear and the more inflamed the joint becomes.
 Over time, bursitis or arthritis may develop in the joint and corns or calluses may also form as a result of the ongoing pressure on particular points of the foot caused by the bunion.
 Bunions are progressive and cannot be eliminated completely accept by surgery.

 How Bad is It?

-First, you’ll need to make an appointment at our Somerville, Reading or Wakefield office so that one of our podiatrists: Dr. George A. Abboud, Dr. Brian D. Tedesco, Dr. Carl Conui, Dr. Kimberly Thurmond or Dr. Dennis Tuck can examine your bunion and take a complete medical history.
+First, you’ll need to make an appointment at our Reading office (781) 944-4044) so that one of our podiatrists: Dr. George A. Abboud, Dr. Brian D. Tedesco, Dr. Carl Conui, Dr. Kimberly Thurmond or Dr. Dennis Tuck can examine your bunion and take a complete medical history.
 X-rays or other imaging studies may also be needed to fully evaluate your bunion.
 The foot doctor may suggest other treatment options first, including:

 Orthotic devices to help correct the positioning of the foot and stabilize the joint

 Protective padding to help limit friction and rubbing from shoes

 Exercises that will prevent stiffness, maintain joint mobility and increase range of motion